WalletConnect/walletconnect-docs/tech-spec.md

 ### wc_pairingUpdate

-This request is used to update metadata of the pairing participant which is optionally provided to make it easier to identify the peer's environment and device.
+This request is used to update metadata of the pairing participant which is optionally provided to make it easier to identify the peer's platform and version.

 ```typescript
 interface WCPairingUpdate {